 C-2 - Development Parameters Table (3)

 Density and Max.
 Min.
 Lot Min.
-Setbacks (ft) (2) (ft) (2)
+Setbacks (ft) (2)

 Intensity Building Area Width Depth Front Side Rear

 Standards Height (ft) (1) (ft) (ft)

-See 50 75 / 45 (5) 10,000 80 100 5 0/2 20 (4)
+See 50 10,000 80 100 5 0/2 20 (4)

-underlying except up to sf
+underlying sf

-Future Land 100-ft with Type
+Future Land

-Use 2 or 3 approval
+Use

 Category

-- 1. Other height requirements and allowances may be applicable pursuant to chapter 138, article X, division 1, section 138-3501, measurement of height and limitations. - 2.
-Other setback requirements and allowance may be applicable pursuant to chapter 138, article X, division 1, section 138-3505, setback measurements, allowances and restrictions. - 3.
+1. Other height requirements and allowances may be applicable pursuant to chapter 138, article X, division 1, section 138-3501, measurement of height and limitations.

+- 2. Other setback requirements and allowance may be applicable pursuant to chapter 138, article X, division 1, section 138-3505, setback measurements, allowances and restrictions. - 3.
 These development parameters may be superseded by other requirements as part of an adopted development master plan and/or conditional overlay. - 4.
 None required; except that, when the side/rear of a lot abuts a residential district, there shall be a 20-foot setback for the lot portions that abut the residential district.
-This does not apply to adjacent stormwater ponds or similar lands that cannot be used for residential purposes. - 5.
-Building height is limited to 45 feet for the portions of a building located within 50 feet of residentially zoned property.
+This does not apply to adjacent stormwater ponds or similar lands that cannot be used for residential purposes.